 Following the implementation of a clinically validated hybrid virtual onboarding programme for AID systems in our tertiary center (17), we set out to evaluate longitudinal changes in BMI z-score over 12 months.
 This study aims to address the existing knowledge gap by assessing the weight trajectory of CYP using AID, considering key demographic and clinical variables to better understand the real-world effects of these systems on BMI z-score changes.

-Aims

-Primary Aim

-Evaluate changes in BMI z-score from baseline to six months and twelve months following the transition to AID therapy in CYP with T1D
+The primary aim was to assess changes in BMI z-score from baseline to six and twelve months after transitioning to AID therapy in children and young people with type 1 diabetes.
+The secondary aim was to identify predictors of BMI z-score change over six months using a mixed-effects model.

-Secondary Aim

-Assess the association between baseline BMI z-score and the change in BMI z-score overtime.

-Identify factors associated with the change in BMI z-score overtime.

-Methods
+Methods and Materials

 Study Design This retrospective cohort study was conducted at Birmingham Women’s and Children’s NHS Foundation Trust, a tertiary care centre specialising in paediatric diabetes.
 Data was collected from CYP with T1D who commenced AID systems between April 2021 and December 2024.

 Study Population.